Whiskey Sour Cocktail Recipe

 The Whiskey Sour cocktail recipe is built around contrast.

 The warmth of bourbon or rye meets the sharp tang of lemon and the mellow sweetness of simple syrup.
-It’s punchy, refreshing, and endlessly adaptable, a perfect gateway cocktail for those new to whiskey.

 Optionally, adding egg white creates a velvety texture and smooth foam top, elevating the drink to silky perfection.